The Bronx: Revitalization

 In 1997, the Bronx was designated an All America City by the National Civic League, acknowledging its comeback from the decline of the mid-century.
 In 2006, The New York Times reported that "construction cranes have become the borough's new visual metaphor, replacing the window decals of the 1980s in which pictures of potted plants and drawn curtains were placed in the windows of abandoned buildings."
 The borough has experienced substantial new building construction since 2002.
 Between 2002 and June 2007, 33,687 new units of housing were built or were under way and $4.8 billion has been invested in new housing.
 In the first six months of 2007 alone total investment in new residential development was $965 million and 5,187 residential units were scheduled to be completed.
 Much of the new development is springing up in formerly vacant lots across the South Bronx.

 In addition there came a revitalization of the existing housing market in areas such as Hunts Point, the Lower Concourse, and the neighborhoods surrounding the Third Avenue Bridge as people buy apartments and renovate them.
 Several boutique and chain hotels opened in the 2010s in the South Bronx.

 New developments are underway.
 The Bronx General Post Office on the corner of the Grand Concourse and East 149th Street is being converted into a market place, boutiques, restaurants and office space with a USPS concession.
-The Kingsbridge Armory, often cited as the largest armory in the world, is scheduled for redevelopment as the Kingsbridge National Ice Center.
+The Kingsbridge Armory, often cited as the largest armory in the world, is currently slated for redevelopment.